onqtam/headjack/docs/why/14_ECONOMICS.md

 > "The three ruling passions in human life are often said to be the desire for property, the desire for power, and the desire for prestige or status or esteem.
-The eVects of the Wrst desire are charted in standard economics, the eVects of the second in political science—and of course in the annals of history.
-But the eVects of the desire for esteem have escaped the sustained attention of social scientists.
+The effects of the first desire are charted in standard economics, the effects of the second in political science—and of course in the annals of history.
+But the effects of the desire for esteem have escaped the sustained attention of social scientists.
 It is almost as if there were a conspiracy not to register or document the fact that we are, and always have been, an honour-hungry species." - [The Economy of Esteem, An Essay on Civil and Political Society, by Geoffrey Brennan and Philip Pettit](https://www.goodreads.com/book/show/1756178.The_Economy_of_Esteem)

 > "What economics and politics reveal in the domain of property and power is that the unintended consequences of people’s desires congeal into aggregate patterns that affect in turn what individuals can and choose to do.
 The competition for property dictates the prices at which individual goods can be obtained, for example, while the competition for power dictates the opportunities for individuals to find a place among others and to exercise influence.
 Both disciplines, however, have a normative as well as a positive or empirical side.
 They not only seek to reveal how things actually turn out as a result of people’s interactions, but also try to identify ways in which they might be made to turn out better.
 Thus economics specialises in identifying more efficient systems of production and distribution, politics in charting more stable ways of organising the dispensation whereby power is allocated among individuals and groups.
 And specialists in each discipline equally argue for improvements that would have beneficial consequences, not just for endogenous ideals like efficiency and stability, but also for ideals—perhaps more controversial ideals—like freedom, community, and equality.
 >